Bokeh: Bokeh and lens design

 Lenses with 11, 12, or 15 blade iris diaphragms are often claimed to excel in bokeh quality.
 Because of this, the lenses do not need to reach wide apertures to get better circles (instead of polygons).
 In the past, wide aperture lenses (f/2, f/2.8) were very expensive, due to the complex mathematical design and manufacturing know-how required, at a time when all computations and glass making were done by hand.
 Leica could reach a good bokeh at f/4.5.
-Today it is much easier to make an f/1.8 lens, and a 9-bladed lens at f/1.8 is enough for an 85mm lens to achieve great bokeh.
+Today it is much easier to make an f/1.8 lens, and a 9-bladed lens at f/1.8 is enough for an 85 mm lens to achieve great bokeh.

 Some lens manufacturers including Nikon, Minolta, and Sony make lenses designed with specific controls to change the rendering of the out-of-focus areas.

 The Nikon 105 mm DC-Nikkor and 135 mm DC-Nikkor lenses (DC stands for "Defocus Control") have a control ring that permits the overcorrection or undercorrection of spherical aberration to change the bokeh in front of and behind the focal plane.

 The Minolta/Sony STF 135 mm f/2.8 [T4.5] (with STF standing for smooth trans focus) is a lens specifically designed to produce pleasing bokeh.
 It is possible to choose between two diaphragms: one with 9 and another with 10 blades.
 An apodization filter is used to soften the aperture edges which results in a smooth defocused area with gradually fading circles.
 Those qualities made it the only lens of this kind on the market from its introduction in 1999 to 2014.
 In 2014 Fujifilm announced a lens utilizing a similar apodization filter in the Fujinon XF 56mm F1.2 R APD lens.
 Sony added the Sony FE 100 mm F2.8 STF GM OSS in 2017.

 The 'Sigma YS System Focusing' 135 mm f/2.8 also has an extra manually-moved component, intended to compensate for aberration at close-focus distances.
 It can be re-purposed for defocus control.